The-Bedouin/places-in-abuja/content/posts/things-to-do-abuja.md

 Understanding this contrast is the secret to shopping in Abuja.
 You go to the malls for brands and comfort; you go to the markets for bargains, culture, and an unforgettable experience.

-From a luxury splurge to a local bargain hunt, plan your perfect shopping day with our [Ultimate Abuja Shopping Guide].
+From a luxury splurge to a local bargain hunt, plan your perfect shopping day with our [Ultimate Abuja Shopping Guide](/things-to-do/shopping-abuja).

 ## Relax & Recharge: Spas and Wellness in Abuja